notes on notes

 Roughly speaking, I want to be able to index the stream of information by either when a thing happened or what it’s about, and jump between those two concerns.
 In concrete terms, this means liberal use of datestamps and tags.

-For the most part here, a day is sufficient temporal granularity, but on days when it’s not (for example when triaging some sort of production outage, or dumping a bunch of mixed info in from chat streams and mail for later processing), I have this keybinding in my
+For the most part here, a day is sufficient temporal granularity, but on days when it’s not (for example when triaging some sort of production outage, or dumping a bunch of mixed info in from chat streams and mail for later processing), I have these bindings in my

 vimwiki topic / tag pages